 Educators play a key role in engaging students with other participants in a modern and asynchronous way, encouraging them to respond to their questions by creating a learning community that will provide learners with equal opportunities for communication such as live lessons and interaction in the virtual environment (Maboe, 2017).

 At the end of the course, the teacher should be able to develop with the students an asynchronous communication and manage it in the appropriate way so that the learning community can engage in discussions on the topic to be debated (Maboe, 2017).
 Besides every course developed should be enriched with content that not only offers meaningful skills to the trainees but also needs to be presented in a way that attracts their attention and interest.
-Programs that can be used to do include Articulate’s Storyline or Adobe’s Captivate.
+In addition, certain mechanics have to be used, such as gamification techniques, to teach the user a new skill or behavior as they indicate the decision’s consequence in the interaction.
+This allows the user to see how his/her choices affected the outcome and as a result encourage him/her to make better choices.

 Τhis article was also published at https://elearningindustry.com/interactivity-in-elearning-programs-importance